Feefo logo

 Emails sometimes go astray or into spam folders.
 Many people also send enquiries to several different properties and often just need a gentle nudge to remind them to book before it’s too late.

-Top tip: If you have a contact number you could also give the enquirer a call.
+Top tip: If you have a contact number, you could also give the enquirer a call.
 Some owners prefer talking to guests over the phone as it allows them to discuss the property and answer questions.

 Subject: Reminder: Your enquiry for (property name & dates)